310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Rei %}
-No, no… Mikejima-kun, I cannot even fathom how this entire situation could have turned into a live show performance in the first place.
+No, no… Mikejima-kun, I cannot even fathom how this entire situation could have turned into a performance in the first place.

 How many times must I tell you that your habit of turning everything into a boisterous festival is terrible?
 {% endbubble %}

 {% bubble Souma %}
-Hm… I do not think any of us here can comprehend what is occuring at the moment, except for Mikejima-dono.
+Hm… I do not think any of us here can comprehend what is occurring at the moment, except for Mikejima-dono.
 He dragged all of us into this without any prior explanation.
 {% endbubble %}

 {% bubble Madara %}